Skip to main content

 • Live in the Now!
 Meditate

 Personally, I thought about the first point and I still want to manoeuver my way around situations that don't feel right.
 If you don't enjoy your job, find a new one.
 Don't despair.
 It won't last forever.
 Better things are always around the corner.
 I also think that we have a shared responsibility towards people who have it hard.
-Maybe the person who was born in abject poverty can't do much to rise above it, but the rest of us could help by rethinking our economic and social systems.
+Maybe the person who was born in abject poverty can't do much to rise above it, but the rest of us could help by rethinking our systems.
 War, poverty and inequality are the result of systems we have created.
+We can fix it - part of that might mean healing unbalanced egos, too.
+Why do people act out?

 We can also share insights on how to do well within that system - for example, there are lots of things that I learned in business school that would be helpful for others to know and apply, and I can help by sharing that knowledge.
 We all have practical ways to help or lift others - often with a change in perspective.
 We can all do our part, in ways that are probably quite easy for us too.
 And that’s OK, it doesn’t have to be hard, just effective when it comes to helping others.
 I’m thinking that when we were kids, sharing and helping was a formative experience.
 And that empathy is still needed.
 But it might be easier to get everyone on board if we all pitch in, in whatever way is easiest and most effective for us to help out.